Don't fill out a Best Buy credit card application in 2013 without seeing this review. Here's a quick summary of why it's crap:

 See that?
 A store credit card runs a promotion that offers 0% interest for X number of months on purchases above a certain dollar value.
 But if you don't completely pay for that purchase in full before the X number of months, you will be assessed interest charges from the first day of purchase on the purchase!
 Same thing can happen if you make late payments, too.

-Normal credit cards thru a reputable bank will never charge interest retroactively like that.
+Normal credit cards through a reputable bank will never charge interest retroactively like that.
 If they give you 0% for X number of months, you really will get that regardless of whether you pay it off in time.
 This is why it's so foolish to risk it with the store card from Best Buy.
 Imagine the pain if something unexpected happens with your finances and you can't afford to pay it off in time?
 With the excessive APRs it will be a steep price to pay!

 Instead I strongly recommend you check out CreditCardForum's sponsored offers which give 0% for an extended period of time on purchases.
-You will NEVER pay retroactive interest with these 0% offers:

 Best Buy MasterCard